Applies to: KNA, KMA, KOA, KWA

 shell command

-#net ads join -Uuser
+net ads join -U

 The system should then be rebooted in order to initialize and start the system components that provide an interface between the proxy and the Active Directory controller[32].
 If the NTLM authentication is no more required, or if the Active Directory domain or the domain controller changes, the system should be removed from the domain by the shell command

-#net ads leave -Uuser
+net ads leave -U

 It can be later added to another domain by

-net ads join.
+net ads join

 Membership of a Kernun system in an Active Directory domain can be tested

-by the shell command wbinfo -t.
-If the system
+by the shell command wbinfo -t

 has been successfully added to a domain, we get:

-#wbinfo -t; echo $?checking the trust secret via RPC calls succeeded 0
+checking the trust secret via RPC calls succeeded 0

 Otherwise, the output is:

-#wbinfo -t; echo $?checking the trust secret via RPC calls failed error code was NT_STATUS_NO_TRUST_SAM_ACCOUNT (0xc000018b) Could not check secret 1
+checking the trust secret via RPC calls failed error code was NT_STATUS_NO_TRUST_SAM_ACCOUNT (0xc000018b) Could not check secret 1

 Configuration of NTLM caching consists of adding the global section

-oob-auth OOB, referencing it by item
+, referencing it by item

-http-proxy.oob-auth-srv, and adding item
+, and adding item

-auth oob OOB to each
+auth oob OOB

-session-acl that contains item
+that contains item

-ntlm-auth.
+.
 Cached user and group information for a client

 IP address expires after a timeout controlled by items

-ntlm-auth.timeout-idle (expiration after a period of
+(expiration after a period of

-inactivity) and ntlm-auth.timeout-unauth (unconditional
+inactivity) and ntlm-auth.timeout-unauth

 expiration).